ItzNotABug/appexpress/README.md

 // Logging middleware
 appExpress.use((request, _, log) => {
     log('Requested Path:', request.path);
-    // no need to return anything from here.
+    // no need to return anything from here
 });

 // Middleware for analytics